This cells setups the environment when executed in Google Colab.

 Calculate the sensitivity matrices

-The sensitivity matrix describes the effect of an absorption change at a given surface vertex in the OD recording in a given channel and at given wavelength.
-The coordinate is_brain
+The sensitivity matrix describes how an absorption change at a given surface vertex changes the optical density in a given channel and wavelength.

 holds a mask to distinguish brain and scalp voxels.